xfbs/euler/readme.md

   - [nim](https://nim-lang.org), because compiling to C, it has the potential to be rather quick but with a larger standard library, and with a python-esque syntax, also quite usable.
+  - [luajit](https://luajit.org/luajit.html), because I'm already familiar with lua and it claims to be the 'fastest dynamic language'.

 Verdict: there are far too many dope programming languages out there.
 I will try my luck with these few, but whichever I choose, there will be ten others just as